qgis/QGIS-Documentation/docs/user_manual/processing/3rdParty.rst

 from a terminal window.

 GRASS algorithms use a region for calculations.
-This region can be defined manually using values similar to the ones found in the SAGA configuration, or automatically, taking the minimum extent that covers all the input layers used to execute the algorithm each time.
+This region can be defined manually or automatically, taking the minimum extent that covers all the input layers used to execute the algorithm each time.
-If the latter approach is the behavior you prefer, just check the :guilabel:`Use min covering region` option in the GRASS configuration parameters.

 .. index:: LAStools
 .. _lastools_configure: